nuuuwan/news_lk3_data/README.md

 *2024-05-31 09:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/99556/suspect-arrested-for-stealing-foreign-tourists-bag-in-bus) · `en`

 An individual who allegedly stole a bag belonging to a female foreign tourist inside a private bus in Pettah, Colombo, has been arrested by the police in Pethiyagoda, Kelaniya.

+Police have recovered the stolen items, including a laptop computer, camera, bank cards, and the tourist’s passport.

+The tourist, a YouTuber, had visited to Sri Lanka to make a travel video and was on her way to Ella when the incident occurred.
+She had placed her bag on a bus in Bastian Mawatha, Pettah, when the suspect in question had left behind his own bag and stole hers.

+Police arrested the suspect after identifying him through informants and CCTV footage from the bus.
+The 31-year-old suspect is a resident of Pethiyagoda, Kelaniya, police noted.

 ◼️